makersacademy/takeaway-challenge/README.md

   * Make sure that your Takeaway is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
   * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent
 * A free account on Twilio will only allow you to send texts to "verified" numbers.
 Use your mobile phone number, don't worry about the customer's mobile phone.
+* Submit a pull request with your solution

-* Note: We are looking for good OO design and programming!
-Remember the SOLID principles!
+**Note: We are looking for good OO design and programming!
+Remember the Single Responsibility and Dependency Injection/Inversion principles!**